 REGISTER FOR WESTMOUNT'S AUTOMATED EMERGENCY COMMUNICATIONS SYSTEM

-The City of Westmount implemented the CodeRED automated notification system, which gives it the ability to broadcast important information within minutes.
+The City of Westmount is using the CodeRED automated notification system, which gives it the ability to broadcast important information within minutes.
 Residents will receive important messages and procedures to follow by telephone, email and SMS text for emergencies situations such as major fires, gas leaks or extended power outages.

 Everyone with a telephone land line is already registered in the system.
-To register your email address, or phone numbers for mobile devices, private landlines and non-residential lines, click on CodeRED logo above to link to the registration form.
+To register your email address, or phone numbers for mobile devices, private landlines and non-residential lines, click on button below and fill out the form.

 In Westmount, the CodeRED notification system is used only for emergency situations.

 According to our policy, the system is used for electricity outages that are likely to last more than 3 or 4 hours, the typical period needed to restore power.
 Also, it may take up to 30 minutes to program and send CodeRED messages to a specific area.

 When dealing with a gas leak, the fire department usually requests the shutdown of all electrical circuits in the immediate area of the leak due to the risk of natural gas circulating in underground conduits.
 When that happens, Hydro Westmount must wait for permission from fire officials before restoring the electricity.